RedHatRanger/RHCA9Vagrant/EX342_Linux_Troubleshooting/LABS/11_Resetting_the_root_Password.md

    - Press **Ctrl+x** to boot with the modified parameters.

 3. **Access the Root Shell**
-   - The system now boots, but exits the process during initial ramdisk execution.
-If a prompt does not appear shortly, press **Enter** to see whether the prompt is obscured by kernel output.
+   - The system will boot into a single-user mode with a root shell prompt.

 4. **Remount the Root Filesystem**
-   - Remount the root file system with read and write capabilities.
-The file system is currently mounted on the `/sysroot` directory mount point.
+   - By default, the root filesystem is mounted as read-only.
+Remount it with read and write permissions:
      ```bash
-     switch_root:/# mount -o remount,rw /sysroot
+     mount -o remount,rw /
      ```

-5. **Change the Working Root Directory**
+5. **Reset the Root Password**
-   - Change the working root directory to `/sysroot`.
+   - Set a new root password by executing:
      ```bash
-     switch_root:/# chroot /sysroot
+     echo "root:newpassword" | chpasswd
      ```

-6. **Reset the Root Password**
-   - Reset the root password to a known value.
+   - Follow the prompts to enter and confirm the new password.

+6. **Handle SELinux Relabeling**
+   - To ensure SELinux contexts are correctly applied, create the `.autorelabel` file:
      ```bash
-     sh-4.2# echo "root:newpassword" | chpasswd
+     touch /.autorelabel
      ```

 7. **Force SELinux to Relabel**